 How to Make Cranberry Orange Muffins

 I think oranges bring out the best in cranberries!
 And these muffins are bursting with cranberries.
-The addition of fresh orange zest brings out the bright juicy flavor in these muffins.
+The addition of fresh orange zest brings out the bright, juicy citrus flavor in these muffins.

 - All-Purpose Flour